Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Dengue hemorrhagic fever, the more serious form of dengue fever, usually requires treatment in a hospital.
 You may need intravenous (IV) fluids to treat dehydration.
 You also may need a blood transfusion to replace lost blood.
 You will be closely watched for signs of shock.

-There is no vaccine to prevent dengue fever.
-And people who have had it before can get it again.
+There is a vaccine to prevent dengue fever.
+But the vaccine is only for those who have had dengue fever before.
+People can get the virus more than once.
 If you plan to travel to an area where dengue fever is common, make sure to protect yourself against mosquito bites.
 Here are some guidelines:

 Current as of: